Mutilla europaea: Habitat and biology

 Mutilla europaea occurs in heaths, moors, chalk grassland, and woodland.
 In England, it appears to have its closest association with lowland heaths, and the females are most often recorded running across sandy paths.

-Like the other wasps in the family Mutillidae, M. europaea wasps are parasitoids of the resting stages of other insects, and for this species, various bumblebees in the genus Bombus are the main hosts, although it has also been infrequently reported in the hives of the honey bee (Apis mellifera).
+Like the other wasps in the family Mutillidae, M. europaea wasps are parasitoids of the resting stages of other insects.
+Various bumblebees in the genus Bombus are the main hosts for this species, although it has also been infrequently reported in the hives of the honey bee (Apis mellifera).
 Once she enters the host nest, the female lays an egg into a cocoon, which contains either the prepupae or young pupae of the bee.
 The wasp larva consumes the pupae, before spinning a cocoon within the host's cocoon.
 The size of the wasp that emerges from its cocoon is partly dependent on the size of the host, with wasps hosted by honeybees smaller than those using bumblebees as hosts.
 When it emerges, the adult wasp feeds on the honey stores of the host bees.
 The males die soon after emergence in the autumn, but the females hibernate over the winter, sometimes using the host nest for this.
 They also hibernate at the roots of low vegetation.

 The winged males of M. europaea are occasionally recorded feeding on nectar, the flowers from which they have been recorded feeding include wild parsnip.
 Females have been recorded visiting flowers, but this is very unusual.